Indiana doctor says she has been harassed for giving an abortion to a 10-year-old

 But that access could soon end.

 Indiana state lawmakers are currently in the midst of a special legislative session focused in part on abortion.
-The leading proposal would prohibit nearly all abortions except in cases of rape, incest or in which a pregnant woman's life.
+The leading proposal would prohibit nearly all abortions except in cases of rape, incest or in which a pregnant woman's life is endangered.
 Indiana's governor is a Republican, and the party controls both chambers of the state legislature.

 The bill has drawn mixed reviews, even from opponents of abortion rights; some groups say the bill is poorly drafted and would not do enough to prevent abortions.